Home

 Welcome to Fully Human!

-• Fully Human has a policy of non-discrimination and is welcoming to the LGBTQ community and to people of all backgrounds, ethnicities, cultures, faiths & creeds.
+• Fully Human has a policy of non-discrimination and is welcoming to the LGBTQ+ community and to people of all backgrounds, ethnicities, cultures, faiths and creeds.

 Please be aware

-• My approach to psychotherapy is not suitable for people who are just seeking to feel a little better or to manage symptoms, or for people looking for a ‘quick fix’.
-It is not wrong to want to feel better or manage symptoms, or to wish for suffering to end as quickly as possible.
-But the approach I use is most suitable for people who are seeking to fulfil their potential and become all they can become.
+• My approach to psychotherapy is not suitable for people seeking to feel a little better, manage symptoms, or find a ‘quick fix’.
+There is nothing wrong with wanting relief from suffering — but my approach is for people who want to fulfil their potential and become all they have they can become.

-• Feeling better and symptom reduction are a by-product, a natural outcome, of moving in the direction of fulfilment of each person’s innate potential.
-Humans do not do well when all they are allowed to do is survive, cope or manage symptoms.
-Moving towards our potential requires real changes to brain architecture (brain connectivity).
+• Feeling better and symptom reduction are natural by-products of moving towards your innate potential.
+Humans don’t thrive when all they’re permitted to do is survive, cope, or manage symptoms.
+Moving towards our potential requires real changes to brain architecture — to how our brain is connected.

-• Change in how we feel, think, behave, how we relate to ourselves and others, does not happen in some unspecified space.
-It happens in our brain.
-To change in a permanent way, something in our brain has to change, which means that real and effective psychotherapy is about changes to brain connectivity.
-Therapists cannot change adult clients’ brains directly, but they can provide everything that is needed for this to happen.
-(Please refer to Therapy Without A Therapist for everything you need to know about what therapy really is and how I think about my work).
+• Change in how we feel, think, and behave — and how we relate to ourselves and others — doesn’t happen in some abstract space.
+It happens in the brain.
+For change to be lasting, something in the brain has to change.
+Real, effective psychotherapy is therefore about changes to brain connectivity.
+Therapists can’t change a client’s brain directly, but they can provide everything needed for that change to happen.
+(See Therapy Without A Therapist for everything you need to know about what therapy really is and how I think about my work.)

-• Therapy is also not the same as a ‘confessional’ and is not a space to ‘whitewash’ bad, hurtful, harmful or criminal behaviour.
-Anyone can make mistakes and therapists do not judge people’s feelings or any inner experience.
-But what people feel and what they do, or the choices they make are not the same thing!
-If someone’s behaviour, or any choices they’ve made were or are harmful to themselves or to someone else, or if the actions are criminal, therapists are within their rights to make an ethical choice to place the needs of vulnerable people, such as children, ahead of the client’s.
-Therapy can help people take responsibility in order to help them grow and develop, make amends with others and so that they do not repeat any bad choices they might have made.
+• Therapy is not a ‘confessional’ and is not a space to ‘whitewash’ harmful or criminal behaviour.
+Therapists do not judge feelings or inner experience — but feelings and actions are not the same thing.
+Where someone’s behaviour has been harmful to themselves or others, or is criminal, therapists are within their rights to place the needs of vulnerable people — such as children — ahead of the client’s.
+Therapy can help people take responsibility, grow, make amends, and avoid repeating harmful patterns of behaviour and bad choices.

 • Therapists do not have the power to ‘forgive’ people for things they did to others or to themselves.
 Forgiveness of self or others is a complex concept that each person has to work out for themselves.
-Therapy can help work it out, but it cannot offer forgiveness.
+Therapy can help with that, but it cannot offer forgiveness.

 Address: Unit 5, Old School, Cawdor IV12 5BL